 Expats will find banking in the UAE to be simple, sophisticated and reasonably familiar.
-That said, as is the case with any foreign destination, there are a few quirks to take into account and practices to avoid debt and maximise the tax-free liberties that come with living in the country.
+The dirham's stability and ease of exchange make it a reliable currency for both locals and expats.
+That said, as is the case with any foreign destination, there are a few quirks to consider and practices to avoid debt and maximise the tax-free advantage that comes with living in the country.

 Money in the UAE